 More than $11 billion has been recovered and SIGTARP has a cumulative 29 times return on investment.
 SIGTARP has one of the highest returns on investment of any office of inspector general.
 Each year, dollars recovered from SIGTARP's work far exceed our cost.
 In FY 2020 alone, the Federal government and victims recovered more than $157 million based on SIGTARP's investigations.

 SIGTARP audits identify roadblocks and obstacles to speed assistance to Americans, bring transparency and prevent future fraud, waste and abuse.
 SIGTARP worked with the late Congressman John Lewis and Atlanta Legal Aid to identify mismanagement by a Georgia state agency who "guarded" federal mortgage assistance, denying high percentages of homeowners, including many homeowners in minority neighborhoods.
 After the state agency implemented SIGTARP's recommendations, more homeowners received assistance.
 SIGTARP identified $11 million wasted by HHF state agencies on a Mercedes Benz, parties, catered barbeques, employee gifts, and other perks.
 SIGTARP has recommended significant cost savings.
 SIGTARP has warned about the risk of corruption, lack of competition, and environmental and safety issues in federally funded demolitions of blighted properties.

-Melissa Bruce is the Acting, Special Inspector General for the Troubled Asset Relief Program.
+Melissa Bruce is the Principal Deputy Special Inspector General Performing the Duties of the Special Inspector General for the Troubled Asset Relief Program.